Sparkling Cider Bundt Cake

-If you’re anything like me, you’ll have half a bottle of Sparkling Apple Cider left over after Christmas and you’ll be wondering what to do with it.
-Solution: make Sparkling Cider Bundt Cake!
+If you’re anything like me, you’ll have half a bottle of sparkling apple cider left over after Thanksgiving or Christmas and you’ll be wondering what to do with it.
+My solution: make Sparkling Cider Bundt Cake!

 A few weeks ago Mel said we should have a New Year’s Eve party.
 My mouth dropped in shock – we’re not normally party throwers.
-I mean, I love throwing parties but I’m much to lazy, introverted and antisocial to actually do it most of the time.
+I mean, I love throwing parties, but I’m much too lazy, introverted and anti-social to actually do it most of the time.

 Anyway, we were trying to figure out what to do for the big night and he threw that nugget out there.
 I didn’t waste any time – I immediately sent out an Evite and so far, 14 people (adults and kids) are coming. !!!!!

 Now I need to figure out what to make and what to do for the evening.
 I also need to figure out how to stay up until midnight, since that hasn’t happened on New Year’s Eve in, oh, 10+ years.

 I’m currently perusing all my favorite blogs finding fun appetizers and drinks to serve.
 Do you cook new things for each party or do you stick to the same stuff time and again?
 I always have the best intentions to try new things, but then I end up just doing the same old things.
 I’d love to know some of your favorite appetizer recipes!

 One thing we always have at every holiday, be it Christmas, New Years, or a birthday, is sparkling apple cider.
 I think it’s been at every gathering my entire life, actually.
 Nowadays, I drink champagne whenever possible, but the kids like to feel like they’re part of the fun too, so I always serve Jordan some sparkling cider in her very own champagne glass.